About the Role

 - Evidence development projects involve the identification of clinical, economic and real-world evidence to support the value of a pharmaceutical product or medical device.
 Our work includes rigorous systematic literature reviews that can be used to inform meta-analyses and network meta-analyses, as well as more creative and pragmatic evidence reviews to inform clients’ strategic decisions with regard to clinical development or market access.
 Our team have a thorough understanding of how to conduct various kinds of evidence review from searching to interpretation of results, ensuring that the reviews conform to industry guidelines where applicable.
 They are also involved in writing up the methods and results of the reviews into engaging reports and slide sets.
 Furthermore, as original research in their own right, we publish many of our reviews as conference presentations or journal publications.

-- The Health Technology Assessment (HTA) and Health Economics division contribute to the successful delivery of projects that demonstrate the clinical and health economic value of new therapies across a variety of different disease areas.
+- The Health Technology Assessment (HTA) division contribute to the successful delivery of projects that demonstrate the clinical and health economic value of new therapies across a variety of different disease areas.
 Our work includes the analysis and interpretation of clinical evidence, the development of simple and complex economic models, and the communication of the findings in a variety of formats.
 This notably includes the development of written submissions to national reimbursement agencies, such as NICE in the UK, that decide whether new therapies provide sufficient value to the healthcare system and should therefore be approved for use within the NHS.
 Other project types may include the strategic assessment of previous national reimbursement submissions in specific disease areas, or the write-up the methods and results of their models into peer-reviewed publications.
 Outside of client work, the HTA and Health Economics team regularly contribute novel research to international congresses.

 - Medical Affairs provides the scientific bridge between clinical development and commercial functions in pharmaceutical and medical devices and technology companies.
 Most activities have a strong patient and/or healthcare professional (HCP) focus, and act to educate and inform clinical decision making and patient care, or to gather insights from key healthcare stakeholders that inform a product’s clinical development.
 This includes the delivery of educational events, activities and materials aimed at HCPs, internal training content and engagement at large, international scientific congresses.